1979 World Series: Broadcasting

-This was the first World Series in which the participating teams' announcers were not involved in the play-calling on national radio.
-(Network television had ended the practice two years earlier.)
-For the '79 Classic, Vin Scully and Sparky Anderson handled the broadcasts for the CBS Radio network.

-The Series was televised by ABC Sports, with play-by-play announcers Keith Jackson (in Baltimore) and Al Michaels (in Pittsburgh), and color commentators Howard Cosell and Don Drysdale.
+The series was televised by ABC Sports, with play-by-play announcers Keith Jackson (in Baltimore) and Al Michaels (in Pittsburgh), and color commentators Howard Cosell and Don Drysdale.
 ABC's broadcast was also simulcast over the Orioles' and Pirates' respective local television outlets, CBS affiliates WMAR-TV in Baltimore and KDKA-TV in Pittsburgh, in addition to ABC's own affiliates WJZ-TV and WTAE-TV.